 In this article, we mainly focused on highlighting the different valuation factors that were unique specifically for the affiliate business model.
 Below you can view a checklist that contains all of the valuation drivers that we consider when valuing an online business.
 You should use the valuation drivers below in addition to the ones that we highlighted throughout this article.

-In summary, the valuation of an affiliate site is highly contingent on the terms of the affiliate program and its longevity, the product category, the seasonality of the product, commission tiers, content quality, and your backlink profile.
-While it’s easy and useful to consider all of this on your own, it’s essential to get a valuation by a professional advisor who can properly weigh and evaluate each factor.
+In summary, the valuation of an affiliate website is highly contingent on the terms of the affiliate program and its longevity, the product category, the seasonality of the product, commission tiers, content quality, and the backlink profile.
+Affiliate websites that can score well in all of these areas will likely have above-average earnings, margins and longevity which proves attractive to investors.
 Obtaining an accurate valuation can both ensure that you maximize your profit and are able to sell your business in a timely manner.